econia-labs/econia/doc/doc-site/docs/off-chain/dss/websocket.md

 }
 ```

-In contrast, the format of a REST API query return for the `/fill_events` endpoint (if there was only one fill event in the database):
+In contrast, the response of a REST API query for the `/fill_events` endpoint (assuming only one fill event in the database):

 ```json
 [{